trothr/blog/sir.santa/2018/05/shared-sys.md

 Linux being Linux, and borrowing the best ideas from other systems, picked up on the jail concept.
-Dunno if "jail" has some negative connotation or if they just wanted to eschew all things BSD, but the capability was called "containers".
+Dunno if "jail" has some negative connotation or if they just wanted to eschew all things BSD, but the capability was called "containers" in Linux.
 Same concept.

 The advantage of containers over full virtualization is the shared kernel.
 The downside of containers versus full virtualization is the shared kernel.

 When you share the kernel, you get more resource savings.
 That's good!
-When you share the kernel, you're stuck on the same kernel (if it matters).
+When you share the kernel, you're stuck on the same kernel (if it matters, and sometimes it *does* matter).

 ## Shared Operating System